 What Is Tempeh?

-Tempeh can be found in the refrigerated section of most health food stores and in the natural foods aisle of well-stocked grocery stores.
+Tempeh can be found in most health food stores and well-stocked grocery stores.
 It is usually kept in the same case as tofu in the produce or dairy section.